Dance Gavin Dance: Musical style, influences, and side-projects

-Dance Gavin Dance's musical style has been described as post-hardcore, math rock, experimental rock, progressive rock, screamo, jazz fusion and emo.
+Dance Gavin Dance's musical style has been described as post-hardcore, math rock, experimental rock, emo, progressive rock, screamo, and jazz fusion.
 Critics have compared the band to fellow post-hardcore peers the Fall of Troy, Alexisonfire and Circa Survive.
 Their 2011 release Downtown Battle Mountain II is said to feature “the same structuring as The Mars Volta album The Bedlam In Goliath in that it never lets up”.

 When asked about their influences in a 2007 interview, Jon Mess said, "We all have such varied music taste that it would be quite a long list," and mentioned At the Drive-In, Cursive, Explosions in the Sky, MF Doom and Radiohead.
 Other influences include Deftones, The Temptations, Glassjaw, Usher and Earth, Wind & Fire.
 Matt Mingus cited Genesis's Phil Collins and Deftones's Abe Cunningham as two of his favorite drummers, while Will Swan called the guitar work of Thursday and At the Drive-In's Omar Rodríguez-López as major influences.
 Swan has emphasized the band's interest in incorporating new styles and to experiment on every release.

 Former vocalist Jonny Craig was most recently the frontman of Slaves from 2014 until his departure in 2019.
-Former vocalist Kurt Travis handled vocal duties for the band, A Lot Like Birds, from 2011 until 2016, and is currently the vocalist in Royal Coda, whereas former guitarist Zachary Garren has started his band Strawberry Girls, and lead guitarist Will Swan currently operates his own record label, Blue Swan Records, and pursues guitar in the supergroup Sianvar, Royal Coda, and Secret Band, which also features Jon Mess and Matthew Mingus.
+Former vocalist Kurt Travis handled vocal duties for the band, A Lot Like Birds, from 2011 until 2016, and is currently the vocalist in Royal Coda, whereas former guitarist Zachary Garren has started his band Strawberry Girls, and lead guitarist Will Swan currently operates his own record label, Blue Swan Records, and pursues guitar in the bands Royal Coda (Who features former vocalist Kurt Travis and bassist Sergio Medina), as well as Secret Band (Who features drummer Matthew Mingus and vocalist Jon Mess), and was formerly a guitarist in the now defunct supergroup Sianvar.
 Former guitarist Josh Benton also works as a record producer and has produced Dance Gavin Dance's live studio album, Tree City Sessions (2016), as well as a majority of the releases on Blue Swan Records.